vraravam/dotfiles/README.md

 ## resurrect-repositories.rb

 I usually reimage my laptop once every couple of months.
 This script is useful as a catalog of all repos that I have ever worked on, and some/most which are marked `active: true` in the yaml to resurrect back into the new machine/image.
-The yaml (described in the comments at the beginning of the script) also allow to install the required languages and their versions in an automated manner so as to avoid having to read the `README.md` or the `CONTRIBUTING.md` file for each repo on each re-image!
+The yaml (described below) also allows to install the required languages and their versions in an automated manner so as to avoid having to read the `README.md` or the `CONTRIBUTING.md` file for each repo on each re-image!

 This script is useful to flag existing repositories that need to be backed up; and the reverse process (ie resurrecting repo-configurations from backup) is also supported by the same script!
 To run it, just invoke by `resurrect-repositories.rb` if this folder is already setup in the `PATH`.
 This will then print the usage by default and you can follow the required parameters.

+This script can also be used to generate the basic version of the below yaml (onto the console stdout).
+See the `-g` option in the usage on how to use this feature.

 The config file for this script is a yaml file that is passed into this script as a parameter and the structure of this configuration file is: